Overview

 Rosehip extract may help with brightening the skin.
 Several components, such as beta-carotene, are able to reduce pigmentation caused by sun damage.

-Learn more about Rosa Canina Fruit ExtractThis ingredient is an emollient, solvent, and texture enhancer.
-It is considered a skin-softener by helping the skin prevent moisture loss.
+Learn more about Rosa Canina Fruit ExtractCaprylic/Capric Triglyceride (aka MCT Oil) is a lightweight emollient, solvent, and texture enhancer.
+It is considered a skin-softener by helping to prevent moisture loss.

 Learn more about Caprylic/Capric TriglycerideLavandula Angustifolia Extract comes from the lavender flower.
-Lavandula Angustifolia is known as the English Lavender and famous for creating purple fields in Provence, France.
+It's also known as English Lavender and is famous for creating purple fields in Provence, France.

 Lavender extract may have a scent.
 It contains linalool, a known allergen.
 However, lavender extract contains less linalool than lavender essential oil.